ondrejtomcik/things-catalogue/README.md

 # Public Things Catalogue

-Evaluating GitHub Code Search API feasibility for the Thing Catalogue hosted on the GitHub.
+Evaluating GitHub Code Search API feasibility for the Thing Catalogue hosted on the GitHub

+## Requirements

+1. Find the TD based on one or combined inputs:
+    - Serial Number
+    - Manufacturer Name
+    - Product Name
+    - Family Name
+    - Property

+2. Query to verify if there is a new TD version comparing to what I have loaded locally
+3. Possibility to search 1..n private repositories with corresponding token/s next to public one within one search request
+4. Contribution of TDs to public repository with well defined review process
+5. Automated pipelines for TD validation
+6. Pipelines releasing package (e.g. npm) with all public TDs

+## System Overview

 ## Test Scenarios